Nithur-M/work-from-anywhere/product-manager-jobs.md

                 &lt;div class=&quot;content-intro&quot;&gt;&lt;h2&gt;&lt;strong&gt;About Remote&lt;/strong&gt;&lt;/h2&gt;
 &lt;p&gt;Remote is solving global remote organizations’ biggest challenge: employing anyone anywhere compliantly.
 We make it possible for businesses big and small to employ a global team by handling global payroll, benefits, taxes, and compliance.
 Check out &lt;a href=&quot;http://remote.com/how-it-works&quot;&gt;remote.com/how-it-works&lt;/a&gt; to learn more or if you’re interested in adding to the mission, scroll down to apply now.&lt;/p&gt;
 &lt;p&gt;Please take a look at &lt;strong&gt;&lt;a href=&quot;http://remote.com/handbook&quot;&gt;remote.com/handbook&lt;/a&gt;&lt;/strong&gt; to learn more about our culture and what it is like to work here. &lt;strong&gt;Not only do we encourage folks from all ethnic groups, genders, sexuality, age and abilities to apply, but we prioritize a sense of &lt;a href=&quot;https://www.notion.so/people-Belonging-Diversity-Equity-Inclusion-DEI-4990e36a7d7b4d52a78ca3efb23d718b&quot;&gt;belonging&lt;/a&gt;.&lt;/strong&gt; You can check out independent reviews by other candidates on &lt;a href=&quot;https://www.glassdoor.com/Overview/Working-at-Remote-EI_IE3871683.11,17.htm&quot;&gt;Glassdoor&lt;/a&gt; or look up the &lt;a href=&quot;https://www.notion.so/people-Candidate-Experience-Surveys-17d595a88b7548148593792a8072235f&quot;&gt;results of our candidate surveys&lt;/a&gt; to see how others feel about working and interviewing here.&lt;/p&gt;
 &lt;p&gt;&lt;strong&gt;All of our positions are fully remote.
-You do not have to relocate to join us!&lt;/strong&gt;&lt;/p&gt;&lt;/div&gt;&lt;h1&gt;&lt;strong&gt;What this job can offer you&lt;/strong&gt;&lt;/h1&gt;
+You do not have to relocate to join us!&lt;/strong&gt;&lt;/p&gt;&lt;/div&gt;&lt;h1&gt;About Remote:&lt;/h1&gt;
+&lt;p&gt;Remote is solving a huge challenge for global organizations: compliantly employing anyone, anywhere.
+We make it possible for businesses to employ a global team by handling global payroll, benefits, taxes, and compliance (learn more about &lt;a href=&quot;https://remote.com/how-it-works&quot;&gt;how it works&lt;/a&gt;).&lt;/p&gt;
+&lt;p&gt;We&#39;re backed by A+ investors and our team is world-class, literally and figuratively - we&#39;re scattered around the world working together within a culture of kindness and excellence.&lt;/p&gt;
+&lt;p&gt;Please check out our&amp;nbsp;public &lt;a href=&quot;https://www.notion.so/a3439c6ccaac4d5f8c7515c357345c11?pvs=21&quot;&gt;handbook&lt;/a&gt;&amp;nbsp;to learn more about our culture.&amp;nbsp;&lt;strong&gt;We encourage folks from all ethnic groups, genders, sexuality, age and abilities to apply.&lt;/strong&gt; If this job description resonates with you, we want to hear from you!&lt;/p&gt;
+&lt;h2&gt;The Challenge&lt;/h2&gt;
+&lt;p&gt;Remote aims to provide customers with instant payroll calculations for their employees.
+Our goal is to create an experience where a customer can add a payment, click a button, and immediately view and schedule the payment.&lt;/p&gt;
+&lt;p&gt;In many countries, third-party payroll software is simply not available thats support the level of integration required to provide customers with a real-time payroll experience.
+To make this possible, we plan to build our own API-first in-house payroll engines.&lt;/p&gt;
+&lt;h2&gt;How we work&lt;/h2&gt;
+&lt;p&gt;We love &lt;a href=&quot;https://www.notion.so/80c01cd443ad4c77a8ceaef7c5fba5d0?pvs=21&quot;&gt;working async&lt;/a&gt;.
+This means you get to minimize meetings and create your own schedule based on when you&#39;re able to do your best work.We empower ownership, proactivity, and default to action.
+We operate based on treating each other with kindness and support each other as a team.&lt;/p&gt;
+&lt;h1&gt;The position&lt;/h1&gt;
+&lt;p&gt;This is an exciting time to join Remote and make a personal difference in the global employment space as our&amp;nbsp;&lt;strong&gt;Product Manager for Payroll Engines&lt;/strong&gt;.
+You&#39;ll have a massive impact on our organisation and help create opportunities for millions of people around the world.
+This is a unique position where you&#39;ll be expected to start up a team, set a mission for your team and topic, work with contractors and internal experts to drive the mission forward autonomously, and deliver on our strategic goal to build an API-first payroll engines in our biggest markets.&lt;/p&gt;
+&lt;h2&gt;What you bring&lt;/h2&gt;
 &lt;ul&gt;
-&lt;li&gt;As a product-led company, you&#39;ll play a key role in developing and maintaining the product roadmap for multiple products across Remote&lt;/li&gt;
-&lt;li&gt;Build solutions together with product, engineering, design and business leaders&lt;/li&gt;
-&lt;li&gt;Collaborate with marketing, sales, legal, and finance teams to develop go-to-market strategies.&lt;/li&gt;
-&lt;li&gt;A lot of freedom to organize your work and life —&amp;nbsp;you are not bound to daily standups or other ceremonies.&lt;/li&gt;
-&lt;li&gt;A supportive and kind work environment where you can grow and challenge yourself to do your best work.&lt;/li&gt;
+&lt;li&gt;Experience as a product manager working on payroll systems and services in a multi-product, high-growth scale-up company preferably with country-specific expertise.
+(Country: UK, EMEA, US)&lt;/li&gt;
+&lt;li&gt;Experience building API products and integrating complex 3rd party systems.
+Bonus points for payroll APIs and integrations&lt;/li&gt;
+&lt;li&gt;Passionate about well-designed products that just work including API products with an amazing developer experience&lt;/li&gt;
+&lt;li&gt;Strong understanding of end-to-end payroll processes and HR functions.
+Hands-on experience with payroll software and systems is preferred&lt;/li&gt;
+&lt;li&gt;High proficiency in data manipulation (eg sql, excel, sheets)&lt;/li&gt;
+&lt;li&gt;Great judgment-making strategic (what to prioritize) and tactical (feature scope) decisions&lt;/li&gt;
+&lt;li&gt;Data-driven product manager with experience setting and tracking goals to achieve results&lt;/li&gt;
+&lt;li&gt;Outstanding communication and collaboration skills, including across different departments (e.g. operations, business, sales, finance, etc.) to ensure that we are satisfying critical customer, business and operational requirements&lt;/li&gt;
+&lt;li&gt;Business-level proficiency writing and speaking English.&lt;/li&gt;
 &lt;/ul&gt;
-&lt;h1&gt;&lt;strong&gt;What you bring&lt;/strong&gt;&lt;/h1&gt;
+&lt;h2&gt;What this job can offer you&lt;/h2&gt;
 &lt;ul&gt;
-&lt;li&gt;Experience building out a balanced roadmap for two or more user types&lt;/li&gt;
-&lt;li&gt;HR software or technology: Experience working with HR solutions, which demonstrates their understanding of the industry and its challenges.&lt;/li&gt;
-&lt;li&gt;Experience in managing or participating in remote workforces, providing valuable insights into their needs and pain points.&lt;/li&gt;
-&lt;li&gt;A strong background in methodologies like Agile/Kanban, showcasing their ability to drive effective product development.&lt;/li&gt;
-&lt;li&gt;Demonstrate experience increasing user engagement and retention over time.&lt;/li&gt;
-&lt;li&gt;Experience collaborating with teams like engineering, design, and marketing, proving their ability to align priorities and ensure successful product launches.&lt;/li&gt;
-&lt;li&gt;Familiarity with relevant labor laws and regulations, ensuring the product adheres to legal and ethical requirements across different jurisdictions.&lt;/li&gt;
-&lt;li&gt;Experience as a product manager working at a multi-product, high-growth company.&lt;/li&gt;
-&lt;li&gt;Technical knowledge with complex 3rd party system integrations&lt;/li&gt;
-&lt;li&gt;Great commercial awareness and judgment making strategic (what to prioritize) and tactical (feature scope) decisions&lt;/li&gt;
-&lt;li&gt;Ability to define and monitor key performance indicators (KPIs) to measure success and drive continuous product improvement is required&lt;/li&gt;
-&lt;li&gt;Outstanding communication and collaboration skills across different departments (e.g. business operations, sales, finance, engineering, design, executive leadership, etc.), as well as business-level proficiency in writing and speaking English.&lt;/li&gt;
+&lt;li&gt;Opportunity to build the future of payroll with senior product leaders at Remote &lt;ul&gt;
+&lt;li&gt;Lead efforts across engineering, design, and operations to launch high-impact projects&lt;/li&gt;
 &lt;/ul&gt;
-&lt;p&gt;If you have experience as a product manager at a multi-product, high-growth company and great commercial awareness, judgment making strategic and tactical decisions, and outstanding communication and collaboration skills, we want to hear from you.&lt;/p&gt;
-&lt;p&gt;Apply now and take the first step to join our Product Team as a Product Manager at Remote.&lt;/p&gt;
+&lt;/li&gt;
+&lt;li&gt;Ship iterative improvements in a new area of the product &lt;ul&gt;
+&lt;li&gt;Work together with engineers and designers to build elegant solutions to complex problems&lt;/li&gt;
+&lt;li&gt;Shape and deliver improvements in a focused area of our product&lt;/li&gt;
+&lt;li&gt;Help advance key KPIs related to your team’s goals&lt;/li&gt;
+&lt;/ul&gt;
+&lt;/li&gt;
+&lt;li&gt;Communicate and collaborate internally and externally &lt;ul&gt;
+&lt;li&gt;Collaborate with partner teams (e.g. operations) to connect your team’s roadmap to stakeholder needs&lt;/li&gt;
+&lt;li&gt;Lead by example on asynchronous workflows and transparency.&lt;/li&gt;
+&lt;/ul&gt;
+&lt;/li&gt;
+&lt;/ul&gt;
+&lt;h1&gt;Application process&lt;/h1&gt;
+&lt;ol&gt;
+&lt;li&gt;Interview with recruiter&lt;/li&gt;
+&lt;li&gt;Interview with hiring manager&lt;/li&gt;
+&lt;li&gt;Async Product Deep Dive&lt;/li&gt;
+&lt;li&gt;Interview with internal stakeholders&lt;/li&gt;
+&lt;li&gt;Interview with Director of Product &amp;amp; VP Payroll&lt;/li&gt;
+&lt;li&gt;Offer (shared async)&lt;/li&gt;
+&lt;li&gt;&lt;a href=&quot;https://www.notion.so/Veremark-Remote-96e108c037b8423cbd4c3f07a1f9b38b&quot;&gt;Prior employment verification check&lt;/a&gt; (Read more at &lt;a href=&quot;http://remote.com/employment-checks&quot;&gt;remote.com/employment-checks&lt;/a&gt;)&lt;/li&gt;
+&lt;/ol&gt;
 &lt;h2&gt;&lt;strong&gt;Practicals&lt;/strong&gt;&lt;/h2&gt;
 &lt;ul&gt;
-&lt;li&gt;&lt;strong&gt;You&#39;ll report to:&lt;/strong&gt; Group PM&lt;/li&gt;
+&lt;li&gt;&lt;strong&gt;You&#39;ll report to:&lt;/strong&gt; Product Director&lt;/li&gt;
+&lt;li&gt;&lt;strong&gt;Direct reports:&lt;/strong&gt; None.
+This is an individual contributor position.&lt;/li&gt;
 &lt;li&gt;&lt;strong&gt;Team:&lt;/strong&gt; Product&lt;/li&gt;
-&lt;li&gt;&lt;strong&gt;Location&lt;/strong&gt;: Global&lt;/li&gt;
+&lt;li&gt;&lt;strong&gt;Location&lt;/strong&gt;: We are location agnostic.
+However we would like to prioritise candidates in the EMEA region due to the payroll experience required for the position&lt;/li&gt;
 &lt;li&gt;&lt;strong&gt;Start date:&lt;/strong&gt; As soon as possible&lt;/li&gt;
 &lt;/ul&gt;
 &lt;h2&gt;&lt;strong&gt;Remote Compensation Philosophy&lt;/strong&gt;&lt;/h2&gt;
 &lt;p&gt;Remote&#39;s Total Rewards philosophy is to ensure fair, unbiased compensation and fair &lt;a class=&quot;discussion-level-1 discussion-id-f2a82bc4-09e4-4a71-ad93-755b1d26a690 notion-link-token notion-enable-hover&quot; href=&quot;../../1945bce8d3924ece9421ba8630f57b0c#ddcf8273f3784526ae24532c9df9a7d2&quot; target=&quot;_blank&quot; data-token-index=&quot;2&quot;&gt;&lt;span class=&quot;link-annotation-unknown-block-id-1691622878&quot;&gt;equity&lt;/span&gt;&lt;/a&gt;&lt;span class=&quot;discussion-level-1 discussion-id-f2a82bc4-09e4-4a71-ad93-755b1d26a690 notion-enable-hover&quot; data-token-index=&quot;3&quot;&gt; pay &lt;/span&gt;along with competitive benefits in all locations in which we operate.
 We do not agree to or encourage cheap-labor practices and therefore we ensure to pay above in-location rates.
 We hope to inspire other companies to support global talent-hiring and bring local wealth to developing countries.&lt;/p&gt;
-&lt;p&gt;For U.S. applicants: Across all US locations, the base salary range for this full-time position is $81,600 to $89,600 plus eligibility for equity.
-Our salary ranges are determined by role, level and location, and our job titles may span more than one career level.
-The actual base pay for the successful candidate in this role is dependent upon many factors such as location, transferable or job-related skills, work experience, relevant training, business needs, and market demands.
-The base salary range is subject to change and may be modified in the future.&lt;/p&gt;
-&lt;p&gt;We offer a generous benefits package to all full-time employees.
-In the U.S. this includes: a 401(k) plan + 4% employer match, unlimited paid time off, paid sick leave in excess of local requirements, paid parental leave, FSA, HSA, health, dental and vision plans for you .Click &lt;a href=&quot;https://www.notion.so/1e48a5869c274f40910b76d405b92f63&quot;&gt;here&lt;/a&gt; for more information on our global employee benefits.&lt;/p&gt;
-&lt;h2&gt;&lt;strong&gt;Application process&lt;/strong&gt;&lt;/h2&gt;
-&lt;p&gt;Roughly 4 hours across 6 weeks&lt;/p&gt;
-&lt;ol&gt;
-&lt;li&gt;Recruiter Interview - 30minutes&lt;/li&gt;
-&lt;li&gt;Interview with future manager - 45 minutes&lt;/li&gt;
-&lt;li&gt;Async Deep Dive&amp;nbsp;&lt;/li&gt;
-&lt;li&gt;Cross Functional Team Interview - 60 minutes&lt;/li&gt;
-&lt;li&gt;Interview with Director of Product&amp;nbsp;&lt;/li&gt;
-&lt;li&gt;&lt;a href=&quot;https://www.notion.so/Veremark-Remote-96e108c037b8423cbd4c3f07a1f9b38b&quot;&gt;Prior employment verification check&lt;/a&gt; (Read more at &lt;a href=&quot;http://remote.com/employment-checks&quot;&gt;remote.com/employment-checks&lt;/a&gt;)&lt;/li&gt;
-&lt;/ol&gt;
-&lt;p&gt;#LI-DNI&lt;/p&gt;&lt;div class=&quot;content-conclusion&quot;&gt;&lt;h2&gt;&lt;strong&gt;Benefits&lt;/strong&gt;&lt;/h2&gt;
+&lt;p&gt;&amp;nbsp;&lt;/p&gt;&lt;div class=&quot;content-conclusion&quot;&gt;&lt;h2&gt;&lt;strong&gt;Benefits&lt;/strong&gt;&lt;/h2&gt;
 &lt;div class=&quot;p-rich_text_section&quot;&gt;
 &lt;div class=&quot;p-rich_text_section&quot;&gt;Our full benefits &amp;amp; perks are explained in our handbook at&amp;nbsp;&lt;a class=&quot;c-link&quot; href=&quot;http://remote.com/r/benefits&quot; target=&quot;_blank&quot; data-stringify-link=&quot;http://remote.com/r/benefits&quot; data-sk=&quot;tooltip_parent&quot;&gt;remote.com/r/benefits&lt;/a&gt;.
 As a global company, each country works differently, but some benefits/perks are for all Remoters:&lt;/div&gt;
 &lt;ul class=&quot;p-rich_text_list p-rich_text_list__bullet&quot; data-stringify-type=&quot;unordered-list&quot; data-indent=&quot;0&quot; data-border=&quot;0&quot;&gt;